freesouls-cc/freesouls.cc/_essays/06-yochai-benkler-complexity-and-humanity.md

 portrait: http://flickr.com/photos/joi/536642630/
 image: https://farm2.static.flickr.com/1250/536642630_dca30f8d4d.jpg
 bio: >
-  Yochai Benkler is Jack N. and Lillian R. Berkman Professor for Entrepreneurial Legal Studies at Harvard Law School, and the author of The Wealth of Networks and the paper "Coase's Penguin."
+  Yochai Benkler is an Israeli-American author and the Berkman Professor of Entrepreneurial Legal Studies at Harvard Law School.
+  He is the author of The Wealth of Networks and the paper Coase's Penguin.
 source: From Wikipedia, the free encyclopedia
 links:
     - name: website